 RHS Zones: USDA Zones in Great Britain

-RHS (Royal Horticultural Society) hardiness zones begin at H7 (temperatures similar to USDA Zone 5) and are used to designate very hardy plants that tolerate sub-freezing temperatures.
-On the opposite end of the temperature spectrum is zone H1a (similar to USDA zone 13), which include tropical plants that must be grown indoors or in a heated greenhouse year round.
+RHS (Royal Horticultural Society) hardiness zones begin at H7 (temperatures similar to USDA zone 5) and are used to designate very hardy plants that tolerate subfreezing temperatures.
+On the opposite end of the temperature spectrum is zone H1a (similar to USDA zone 13), which includes tropical plants that must be grown indoors or in a heated greenhouse year-round.

 Does Britain Use USDA Hardiness Zones?